bachya/simplisafe-python/README.md

 # Usage: SimpliSafe System Object

 `simplipy.get_systems` returns a list of SimpliSafe `System` objects.
-Two types of objects can be created:
+Two types of objects can be returned:

 * `SystemV2`: an object to control V2 (classic) SimpliSafe systems
 * `SystemV3`: an object to control V3 (new) SimpliSafe systems